 Fill the container up to right below where the pebbles end with lukewarm tap water.
 The water should not touch the daffodil bulb, however, or it may develop rot.
 Find a dark, cool location to place your daffodil bulb that does not reach freezing temperatures.
 Check on it every day or two, adding more water as needed but still not filling the container past the line of the pebbles and not allowing the water to touch the bulb.

 In a few weeks, check to see whether roots have developed by pulling gently on the bulb to feel whether there is resistance from the roots.
-Once roots have developed, the bulbs should be moved to a warmer spot where they can get some sunshine.
+Once roots have developed, for best results bulbs should be moved to a warmer spot where they can get some sunshine.
 Leave the daffodil in this warm spot, and leaves will begin to sprout in about a week.
 Within three to five weeks, you should also notice that the daffodil is beginning to produce flowers.

 Once your daffodil is producing flowers, you can help extend the life of the blossoms by moving the plant to a spot that still gets some sunshine but where the light is indirect.
 Throughout this process you should keep adding water to the container as needed, always only filling it to the line of the pebbles to avoid rotting the bulb.
 Once blooming is finished, you can compost the bulb as it will normally not produce any more flowers.
 Find out more in our article How to Plant Daffodils.

 You may be familiar with geraniums already, as they are common in the outdoor flower garden and as houseplants.
 But you may not know that it’s possible to grow geraniums in a container of water as well.